 Your trauma responses can be either physical or emotional.
 Some trauma survivors find themselves shaking, or their heart begins to race.
 Others feel immeasurable amounts of sadness or guilt.

-Who Are You Doing This For?
+Who Are You Sharing Your Trauma History For?

 Trauma is an incredibly personal thing.
 Therefore, talking to someone about it needs to be just as unique.
-Please don’t open up about your trauma history because you think it will benefit someone or because you feel that you owe it to someone.
+Please don’t open up about your trauma history because you think it will benefit someone else or because you feel that you owe it to someone.